Patteinh/EPITECH_Kickstart/README.md

 The C++ Starter mirrors the C Starter with its `Makefile` and well-organized `src` and `tests` directories but without `lib`.
 It creates a `coverage` directory in `tests` on running unit tests for a thorough code coverage analysis using the [Criterion](https://github.com/Snaipe/Criterion) framework.

-## Haskell Starter 📁

-The Haskell Starter uses Stack as the build tool.
-The `Makefile` provides the following rules:

-- `make`: Builds the project using Stack and copies the executable to the root directory.
-- `clean`: Cleans up the project files using Stack.
-- `fclean`: Executes `make clean` and removes the project executable.
-- `re`: Executes `make fclean` and then `make` for clean rebuild.

-The `app` directory contains the `Main.hs` file, which serves as the entry point of the Haskell project.
-The `project.cabal` file is the project configuration file, and the `package.yaml` and `stack.yaml` files are used by Stack for project management.

 ## Python Starter 📁

 The Python Starter has a `Makefile` at the root and in the `tests` directory, using [pytest](https://docs.pytest.org/en/7.4.x/) for testing.
 Its `Makefile` rules streamline project cleaning and recompilation, facilitating Python project development.